-When you contact your phone provider to tell them you do not want to receive direct marketing calls, they will make sure that this is recorded in the NDD.
-The NDD also maintains the ’do not call’ direct marketing register.
-It will do this promptly, but if there are a large number of similar requests, it make take up to five working days.
+When you contact your service provider to tell them you do not want to receive direct marketing calls, they will make sure that this is recorded in the NDD.
+It will do this promptly, but if there are a large number of similar requests, it may take up to five working days.

 Not all marketing calls fall into the category of ‘unsolicited calls’ or a ‘cold call’.
 A business may contact you for marketing purposes if you are or recently were a customer.
 It can do this even if your number is included in the opt-out listing, unless you tell them that you do not want them to phone you.
 You might also receive a marketing call if you provide phone details to a company, for example by entering a competition, redeeming coupons or requesting a brochure.
-If you do not want it to phone you, say that when you give your details.
+If you do not want to receive such call, please specify this when you give your details.

 If you get an unwanted marketing call from a business that you have had no prior dealings with, or to which you have not provided contact details, tell the caller you do not want to be contacted by that company again.

-If you get the call more than 28 days after your details have been recorded in the opt-out register of the NDD, or after you have told the company in question not to contact you again, you may wish to complain to the Office of the Data Protection Commissioner.
+If you get the call more than 28 days after your details have been recorded in the opt-out register of the NDD, or after you have told the company in question not to contact you again, you may wish to complain to the Data Protection Commission.
 This office can investigate and prosecute the company if necessary.

-If you get a sales call more than 28 days after your details have been recorded in the opt-out register of the NDD, or after you have told the company in question not to contact you again, you may wish to complain to the Office of the Data Protection Commissioner (ODPC).
+If you get a sales call more than 28 days after your details have been recorded in the opt-out register of the NDD, or after you have told the company in question not to contact you again, you may wish to complain to the Data Protection Commission.
 It can investigate and prosecute the company if necessary.
-Click here for the ODPC Complaint Form.
+Please see www.dataprotection.ie for further information.